EclipseR1/cs50x-project-scheduler/README.md

 ### **Main Features:**

-* Live clock that syncs with the system clock, at the top of the page to help its user keep track of time to attend all those important events
+* `Live clock` that syncs with the system clock, at the top of the page to help its user keep track of time to attend all those important events
-* Countdown Timer that counts down to (displaying in Days, Hours, Mins, and Secs), and displaying the event details of, the next upcoming event
+* `Countdown Timer` that counts down to (displaying in Days, Hours, Mins, and Secs), and displaying the event details of, the next upcoming event
-* Event organiser that:
+* `Event organiser` that:
     * Displays all of its user's events and free time by day (default will display the events of the current day, with the option to select past or future days)
     * Highlights all potential conflicting events
     * Option to view, add, edit, or delete any event in the organiser
-* Event history page that shows the timestamp of when any event was created, edited or removed
+* `Event history` that shows the timestamp of when any event was created, edited or removed

 Project Scheduler is also decorated and functions with a combination of various HTML, CSS, and JS techniques, such as (excluding those mentioned above):